ntsum/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the difference between an adaptive website and a fully responsive website?
+1. What is the difference between an adaptive website and a fully responsive website? adaptive websites adapt to the width of a browser at specific points. it's more or less concerned about a specific width of a website whereas a responsive website is completely responsive whether you are on a small mobile screen or a huge 30" monitor.
+The content will adjust accordingly to make the content respond to the size of the device.

-2. Describe what it means to be mobile first vs desktop first.
+2. Describe what it means to be mobile first vs desktop first. mobile-first means you start with a mobile screen, and then work your way out towards a desktop design. desktop first would focus on making the contents for a desktop and then work down to mobile using media queries.

-3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units? rems make fonts responsive to small, medium, large, xtra large txt etc. so in order to make it easier to work with rems, font size: 62.5% will make each rem 10px so 1.6rem is 16px. it makes it easier to work with rems or other units.

 4. How would you describe preprocessing to someone new to CSS?
+Preprocessors have features that CSS does not have. you can generate simple css through using a preprocessor which then compiles your code using syntax like Less or Sass and simplies it into a simplified, basic css. this can save time in work and help maintain organization.

 5. What is your favorite concept in preprocessing?
-What is the concept that gives you the most trouble?
+What is the concept that gives you the most trouble? my favorite concept in preprocessing is variables.
+They are simple, and easy to implement into your code.
+I find it nice to just be able to @ something to get the result I want.
+The concept that gives me trouble is nesting...
+I'm not sure but I get really stuck on the ladder when trying to nest elements into one big thing and sometimes my code does not work and I have to ponder on why...
+I also think nesting media queries is kind of confusing.
+I think it will be easier to adjust over time with these concepts and ideas when implementing.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.